[Start investing] 5 Tips to Handle Market Volatility

 Markets can fluctuate depending on the news flow or expectations on valuations and corporate earnings.
 It is important to remember that volatility is to be expected from time to time in financial markets.

-History does not necessarily repeat itself, but it does rhyme.
 Short-term volatility can occur at any time, but they do not necessarily derail the long-term growth in stock markets.
-Historically, significant recoveries occur following major setbacks including economic downturns and geopolitical events (Chart 1).
+Historically, significant recoveries occur following major setbacks including economic downturns and geopolitical events.

 While headline-grabbing news can affect short-term market sentiment and lead to reductions in asset valuations, share prices should ultimately be driven by fundamentals over the long run.
 Therefore, investors should avoid panic selling during volatile periods, to avoid missing out on any potential market recovery.